Emmerz6949/js-code-quiz/README.md

 ## Description

-This repostory was created so I could create a JavaScript Code Quiz that can save/erase the user's highscore, subtract their time when they answer incorrectly, and create/remove HTML elements using JavaScript.
+This repository was created so I could create a JavaScript Code Quiz that can save/erase the user's highscore, subtract their time when they answer incorrectly, and create/remove HTML elements using JavaScript.

 ![image](https://i.ibb.co/5nMpWtL/Java-Script-Code-Quiz.png)